The Library manages the York Open Access Fund to help researchers pay Open Access charges.

 Research funded by any biomedical funder must be made available as full-text through PubMed Central (PMC) and it's mirror site Europe PubMed Central (E-PMC).
 This applies to any research funded by:

-Publishers are expected to automatically deposit copies of open access papers to PubMed Central upon final publication; however, it is the responsibility of authors to ensure that this does happen.
+Wher an open access fee has been paid, publishers are expected to automatically deposit copies of open access papers to PubMed Central upon final publication; however, it is the responsibility of authors to ensure that this does happen.

 To find out if a journal wil allow you to comply with your funder's requirements, use the SHERPA Funder and Author Compliance Tool (FACT).